 - Focus and Scope

 Journal for ReAttach Therapy and Developmental Diversities is a peer-reviewed, independent, open-access social sciences and humanities journal.
-The mission of Journal for ReAttach Therapy and Developmental Diversities is to facilitate the equitable global dissemination of high-quality disability and diversity research; to promote international dialogue and collaboration on health issues; to improve special education; and to expand and deepen the understanding of rehabilitation sciences.
+The mission of Journal for ReAttach Therapy and Developmental Diversities is to facilitate the equitable global dissemination of high-quality disability and diversity research; to promote reattach treatment; to initiate international dialogue and collaboration on health issues; to improve special education; and to expand and deepen the understanding of rehabilitation sciences.
 The Journal will examine issues relevant to diversity and disability internationally.

 - Peer Review Process

 Unbiased, independent, critical assessment is an intrinsic part of all scholarly work, including scientific investigation.
 Peer reviewers are experts in their field who are not part of the editorial staff and thus are an important extension of the scientific process.
 Manuscripts will be reviewed by at least 2 reviewers.
 Peer reviewers are asked to submit their review within two (2) weeks.
 All randomized controlled trials will be fast-tracked through the peer-review and editorial process and we will endeavor to publish accepted trials within 2 weeks of final acceptance.

 Journal for ReAttach Therapy and Developmental Diversities publishes accepted papers as issues after completion of peer-review and editorial processes.
 Papers will subsequently be collated as biannual editions for indexing and citation purposes.